williampiat3/Upscale/README.md

 ```
 ffmpeg -i output_with_sound.mkv -i subs.srt -map 0 -map 1:s:0 output_with_subtitles.mkv
 ```
-And that's it, a bit tedious but much more flexible than a software that you can run but it runs much faster, on a Geforce 1050 Ti Max Q it ran 3 times faster than video2X which is not neglictable when you are talking about hours or days of computation
+And that's it, a bit tedious but much more flexible than a software that you can run but it runs much faster, on a Geforce 1050 Ti Max Q it ran 3 times faster than video2X which is not neglictable when you are talking about hours or days of computation.

 ## Conclusion
 We provide here a more 'handcrafted' version of upscaling but it is customisable to any model, any movie and can be stopped and resumed at any time it is therefore a good solution to anyone who doesn't want to lock its computer for days and that want to enjoy a better quality on old movies or cartoons.
+We e provide a worflow that is not that perfect but makes you understand all the steps that are necessary to upscale a video.
  You can check out our examples in the folders frames and results
 <p align="center">
  <img src="./illustrations/comparison.png">
 </p>